Gaillardia (Blanket Flower) Growth and Care Guide

 Size and Growth Habit

 Gaillardia plants generally grow between 12–24 inches in height and spread, but the size varies depending on the variety.
-Compact types, such as Arizona Sun, are perfect for small spaces or container gardening, maintaining a tidy growth habit and staying around 12 inches tall.
+Compact types, such as the Arizona Series, are perfect for small spaces or container gardening, maintaining a tidy growth habit and staying around 12 inches tall.
 Larger species like Gaillardia x grandiflora can grow up to 3 feet tall, adding vertical interest to mixed borders and wildflower plantings.
-These plants have a clumping, bushy growth habit, which helps fill garden beds with vibrant color while maintaining a neat, manageable form.
-Their ability to adapt to various garden settings makes them highly versatile.

 Leaves and Flowers